Jun 9, 2020| Daniel Jones

 There are three key benefits to this approach.

 Ideas come from the experts.
 A bunch of external consultants are never going to understand an organisation as well as those living in it.
-Sure, we might have outside perspective, but there will inevitably things that only those working in an organisation can bring to the conversation.
+Sure, we might have outside perspective, but there will inevitably be things that only those working in an organisation can bring to the conversation.

 Empathy is built between individuals.
 It’s one thing to know that the people that submit service tickets aren’t happy with your team, but it’s something quite different to see the people behind the GitHub usernames on the pull requests that go unreviewed.
 Speaking face-to-face invokes pro-social instincts that cause criticisms to be more level and balanced, and feedback to be listened to with more understanding.

 People start the improvement journey.
-We invite folks to think of one small thing thatthey could do tomorrow, without anyone’s permission, to make things better.
-No only does this start moving the needle, but the crowd-sourcing of ideas means that people are already drawing the same conclusions that are likely to appear in the report that EngineerBetter provide.
+We invite folks to think of one small thing that they could do tomorrow, without anyone’s permission, to make things better.
+Not only does this start moving the needle, but the crowd-sourcing of ideas means that people are already drawing the same conclusions that are likely to appear in the report that EngineerBetter provide.
 Rather than some detached consultancy dropping a report that says the company should adopt the Spotify model, the people involved were part of the journey and know that they’ll be part of the solution.
 They’ve had a glimpse of how things could be, and what the way forward is - so they feel less threatened when changes to the status quo are later suggested.

 Either as part of the interviews or the group facilitation (sometimes both!) we build a simple value stream map.
 This details all the steps that an idea takes on the way from someone’s head to production.
 Estimated probability distributions are identified for how long work takes to be performed at each stage, as well as how long it takes for work to transition between phases.
 We also identify points where work can go backwards (eg. “QA rejects the release”), with a rough probability of how often this happens.

 The value stream map then gives an upper and lower bound for how long it takes to make changes, otherwise known as the lead-time-to-production.
 This is a key metric for agility in a competitive marketplace, and evermore importantly for developer morale.
-Increasingly we’re seeing business struggle to retain the best engineers when they become frustrated and not seeing the fruits of their labour.
+Increasingly we’re seeing businesses struggle to retain the best engineers when they become frustrated and not seeing the fruits of their labour.

 The value stream map can also help us to calculate flow efficiency, or the ratio between time spent working versus waiting.
 Low flow efficiency is indicative of a wasteful development process that spends cash ensuring everyone on the boat is busy paddling, without checking that they’re all paddling in the same direction.